UoB-COMSM0166/2026-group-24/README.md

 ### Qualitative Evaluation

-To refine our game's mechanics, difficulty, and overall level of enjoyment, we collected qualitative feedback through Think Aloud and Heuristic evaluations.
+To iteratively improve our game's mechanics, difficulty balance, and player enjoyment, we gathered qualitative feedback through two complementary methods: Think Aloud sessions and a Heuristic Evaluation.

 #### Think Aloud

-**Process**
+##### Process

-Participants were asked to verbalise their thoughts and reactions during gameplay, which we recorded, focusing on moments of confusion and engagement with the game.
-From these records, we identified key themes, which we summarised and categorised in a thematic map (Figure 1).
+Ten participants were invited to play the game while verbalising their thoughts in real time.
+Sessions were recorded and reviewed, with particular attention paid to moments of confusion, frustration, or engagement.
+The recurring themes were then organised into a thematic map (Figure 1), which guided our design iterations.

 <p align="center">
   <img src="./documents/think_aloud_map_figure.png" width="800">